fedora-infra/anitya/docs/contributing.rst

   there is no associated issue
 * ``username`` for contributors (``author`` extention).
 It should be the username part of their commit's email address.

+For example:

+If this PR is solving bug 714 the file inside ``news`` should be called ``714.bug`` and the content of the file would be:
+``Javascript error on add project page``
+Matching the issue title.

 The text inside the file will be used as entry text.
 A preview of the release notes can be generated with ``towncrier --draft``.